Effective Techniques to Prevent Bad Breath

 We don’t want to be too preachy but if you don’t brush and floss daily, you will have bad breath.
 Not only do food particles remain in your mouth that can begin to rot, but you will also have a sticky film of bacteria building on your teeth that will cause gum irritation.
 All that bacteria builds up in your mouth and on your tongue creating a bad odour.

 4.Having a dry mouth

 When your mouth doesn’t produce enough saliva, food particles that lead to bad breath are not removed.
 Your saliva acts as a natural cleanser, removing food particles.
-If you have dry mouth, you will likely have chronic morning breath.
+If you have a dry mouth, you will likely have chronic morning breath.

 If you have severe tooth decay or gum disease, this will cause bad breath.
-Infections of the throat, nose and sinuses can also cause bad breath.
+Infections of the throat, nose, and sinuses can also cause bad breath.